Mr1Skeletoner/printColored/README.md

 first, import it like any other file if you use in another code (import it all and not only the function)

-import printColored as colors # shorten it so u dont have to type printColored.printColored() everytime
+import printColored

 now, to use the function,

-colors.printColored("endline", "text", *"formats")
+printColored.printColored("endline", "text", *"formats")

 endline is the last character at the end of the string, leave empty (without spaces) for new line